aRonnieAlsop/a-blog/in-the-shadow-of-the-monolith.md

 ### **TikTok’s Tech Stack**

 Before Monolith, before TikTok, there was **Musical.ly**.
-It was more reliant on **human intelligence**—the kind of human curation we assume is watching over our shoulder—than the eerie precision of today’s algorithms.
+It was more reliant on **human intelligence**—the kind of human surveillance we assume is watching over our shoulder—than the eerie precision of today’s algorithms.
 Musical.ly worked off basic social media principles like **hashtags, challenges, and manual curation** for content discovery.
 Its tech stack was simple, built on **basic client-server architecture** to handle user uploads and interactions.

 It was **pre-machine learning**, and recommendations were far from personal.
 Users saw what was globally popular or tagged with trending hashtags.
 The app relied on native development frameworks like **Objective-C/Swift** for iOS and **Java** for Android.
 The magic was in the lip-syncing and editing tools, not the algorithm.